 The investment value of solar panels

-In order to do this, we need to make some assumptions.
-First, we factor in an annual cell degradation of 0.7%, which means their output diminishes a little each year.
+In order to do this, however, we need to make some assumptions.
+First, we factor in an annual cell degradation of 0.7%, which means your solar array’s output diminishes a little each year.
 We’ll also assume an RPI of 2.2% and energy inflation of 8%.
-These are very conservative estimates.
+(These are very conservative estimates.
 We know that energy prices rose 32% in 2021 and are on course to increase by another 65% by 2023.
 The current RPI is more than 11%.
 If these numbers stay at these very high levels, the return on your investment in solar will come much quicker.
-But for this exercise we will assume numbers more like those we’ve experienced in normal times.
+But for this exercise we will assume numbers more like those we’ve experienced in normal times.)

-With these in mind, the example property’s solar panels will pay for themselves in around six to seven years.
+As per these estimates, the example property’s solar panels will pay for themselves in around six to seven years.

-The typical break-even point for most solar panel systems is around five to nine years, but if energy prices and inflation continue to remain sky high, you will make your money back on the investment much sooner.
+The typical break-even point for most solar panel systems is around five to nine years, but if energy prices and inflation continue to remain high, you’ll make your money back on the investment much sooner.

-And, if you live in a low-income household, then you might qualify for grants for solar panels in the UK to make the solar system much more affordable, and your break-even point even sooner.
+And, if you live in a low-income household, you might qualify for grants for solar panels in the UK – such as the Energy Company Obligation 4 (ECO4), which runs until March 2026 – to make your solar system much more affordable; and your break-even point even sooner.

 When do solar panels pay back?